freon4dsl/Freon-documentation/docu-content/020_Tutorial/040_More_Fun_with_Projections/+page.md

         Now, please, answer the following questions.

-        [=>Page:footing]
+    Questions:
+        ${self.questions vertical}
 ]}

 InDepthMaterial {[
     ----------------------------------------------------
-    [=>Page]
+    InDepthMaterial [=>Page]
         ${self.content}

-        Test your understanding by answering the following questions.

-        [=>Page:footing]
-]}
 ```
+And try it out!
 You see, there is so much fun to have with creating projections.
-Please try it out!

-But do come back for the next lesson where we will tackle the topic of adding expressions to your metamodel, and to your editor definitions.
+But do come back for the next lesson where we will tackle the topic of adding
+expressions to your metamodel, and to your editor definitions.

 <PrevNextSection prevLink= "/Tutorial/Making_an_Editor" nextLink="/Tutorial/Expressions" />